27th Infantry Division "Brescia": World War I

 During World War I the brigade fought initially on the Italian front, but in April 1918 it was transferred together with the Brigade "Alpi" Brigade "Napoli", and Brigade "Salerno" to the Western Front in France.
 There the brigades fought in the Third Battle of the Aisne, Second Battle of the Marne, Battle of Saint-Thierry, and the Hundred Days Offensive.

 On 6 November 1926 the brigade assumed the name of XXVII Infantry Brigade with the 16th Infantry Regiment "Savona", 19th Infantry Regiment "Brescia", and 20th Infantry Regiment "Brescia".
-The brigade was the infantry component of the 27th Territorial Division of Catanzaro, which also included the 55th Artillery Regiment.
-On 1 January 1935 the division changed its name to 27th Infantry Division "Sila".
+The brigade was the infantry component of the 27th Territorial Division of Catanzaro, which also included the 12th Artillery Regiment.
+In 1934 the division changed its name to 27th Infantry Division "Sila".

 Second Italo-Ethiopian War

-The division was sent to Eritrea in late summer 1935 for the Second Italo-Ethiopian War and in October 1935 participated in the capture of Mek'ele.
-From 4 November 1935 it was stationed in the Adigrat and in December 1936 it fought in the Ādī K’edawīt - Doghea pass area.
+In late summer 1935 the division was sent to Eritrea for the Second Italo-Ethiopian War and in October 1935 participated in the capture of Mek'ele.
+From 4 November 1935 it was stationed in the Adigrat and in December 1935 it fought in the Ādī K’edawīt - Doghea pass area.
 The division undertook reconnaissance raids towards Ziban Debrī Bota and Celecot.
 On 19 January 1936 the Sila broke through the Ethiopian defenses and captured several towns in Tembien Province.
 It did not participate in the nearby First Battle of Tembien and acted only in the final stages of Battle of Amba Aradam, capturing Āmba Ālagē on 26 February 1936.
 In March 1936, the Sila moved to Finarwa - Sek'ot'a region where it stayed until the end of war.